-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
 Your travel insurer should have a 24-hour emergency number.

-Special Police Unit for Tourism Support
+- Rio de Janeiro Special Police Unit for Tourism Support

 Av.
-Afrânio de Melo Franco, 159 – Leblon
+Afrânio de Melo Franco, 159 – Leblon, Rio de Janeiro – RJ

-Phone: (21) 2334 6802 / (21) 2332-2924
+Phone: (21) 2334 6802 or (21) 2332-2924

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular services charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australian Embassy, Brasilia